b-jesch/skin.estuary.modv2/README.md

   * Debug controls to skin settings extras added
   * Dialog select window of video versions improved
   * added option showing CD replacement when primal CD art is not available
+  * some visible conditions of tv show widgets (Home) depends on Embuary helper/info implemented

 - .2
   * missing condition of showing disc art on visualisations fixed